 - 3.6 Historical sales figures are published in the annual reports issued by each of the RAWPs.
 The data is supplied in confidence by the individual mineral operators to the relevant MPA, and is then collated by the RAWP secretaries for the purpose of publication.
 In some cases, this published data is available for individual MPAs but, in other cases (where there are less than three quarry operators within a given MPA), the data for two or more authorities have to be grouped together in order to maintain confidentiality. - 3.7 For the purposes of this review it was suggested by industry representatives on the Steering Group that, rather than relying upon such combined data, in order to determine future apportionments for each individual MPA it would be desirable to know the historical sales figures by individual MPAs.
 Whilst this could not be done for individual years without breaching confidentiality, the RAWP secretaries agreed that it would be possible to issue sales data for each MPA when averaged over a 10-year period (2001 to 2010), since different combinations of individual quarries would have been active at different times during that period.
-The resulting 10-year averages, refined in a few cases by other public domain information to provide a more detailed breakdown, are presented in Table 3.1, below. - 3.8 The Regional sub-totals and the overall National total shown in Table 3.1 correspond very closely to the Regional and National averages obtained directly from the data published in the annual RAWP reports for this period (see Tables 3.3 and 3.4, later in this chapter), but the new breakdown by MPA is more refined and provides an improved baseline for assessing future demand and apportionments.
+10-year averages were therefore compiled by the RAWP Secretaries from annual data originally supplied to them by industry, and refined in a few cases by the author from other public domain information, in order to provide a more detailed breakdown.
+The results are presented in Table 3.1, below.
+The effect of using 10-year (rather than 3-year) averages cannot be ascertained at an individual MPA level, because threeyear averages are not available, but this is examined at the broader regional and national levels in paragraph 3.46 and Table 3.5, below.